 Let’s start with the origin of the island’s different names.
 In Spanish it’s Ecuadorian name of San Cristóbal comes from St. Christopher the patron saint of travelers.
 The original English name, Chatham, was in honor of William Pitt, 1st Earl of Chatham in England.

 The first important moment of San Cristobal Galapagos human history was the arrival of Charles Darwin aboard the Beagle in 1835.
 San Cristobal was in fact the spot where Darwin took his very first steps onto land at the archipelago.
 He also collected his first Galapagos scientific specimen here – rather fittingly the San Cristobal mockingbird which went on to play an important role in his Theory of Evolution.
-Darwin has been commemorated by an attractive bronze statue located along the water front in the main San Cristobal town today.
+Darwin has been commemorated by a statue located along the water front in the main San Cristobal town today.

 San Cristobal is home to the largest source of reliable fresh water (El Junco Lagoon) at Galapagos, so it was a logical choice for early human settlement.
 What started as a penal colony in the 1880’s soon developed into a full-blown town in the highlands named El Progresso.
 Fertile volcanic soils were perfect to grow sugarcane, coffee and cassava, and the highlands were also used for cattle ranching.
 Even today El Progresso survives as a small farming community of aprox 500 people.